microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 This will set the request path with the given value.

 ### PathPattern

+**Replaces segment of the request path using substitution patterns**

 | Key | Value | Required |
 |-----|-------|----------|